CadeGarcia/CadeGarcia/README.md

 ---
 ### 💬 About Me

-I am an undergraduate Data Science student at Chaminade University of Honolulu studying for a career in cyber security or data analytics.
-As a kinesthetic learner, I am very steadfast on improving my coding skills even if it means through trial and error.
+I am an undergraduate student at Chaminade University of Honolulu majoring in Data Science Analytics and Visualization.
+I'm searching for a career in cyber security or data analytics.
+I am very steadfast on improving my coding skills and i'd love to learn more about how to apply my knowledge to helping improve my community!

+##### Expand to view
 <details>
   <summary><b>💻 Languages</b></summary>
 <br/>